Europe shares climb as earnings eclipse debt fears

 "Our recommendation to active investors is to use this technical rebound to trim their exposure on the short term."

-Wm Morrison Supermarkets (MRW.L) was down 0.9 percent while BP (BP.L) lost 0.6 percent.
+Wm Morrison Supermarkets was down 0.9 percent while BP lost 0.6 percent.

 However, caution ahead of a U.S. Federal Reserve statement following the conclusion of its two-day policy meeting, due after the European close, was seen limiting gains on Wednesday.